 The Trustees are aware of the requirement to balance current and future needs and always aim to set a balanced budget with annual income balancing annual expenditure.
-The Trustees monitor estimated year-end carry forward figures via the monthly reports from the Chief Finance Officer.
+The Trustees monitor estimated year-end carry forward figures via the monthly reports from the CFO.
 The budget plan identifies how any reserves carried forward will be allocated in the plan for the following academic year, including the identification of any funds restricted or designated for a specific project or purpose.

-The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £409,787.
+The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £457,789.
 This has been built up from a mixture of locally raised income.

 The Trustees aim to hold the equivalent of one month's expenditure in revenue reserve (8% of annual expenditure).
 The Trustees have agreed a tolerance of up to 25% of one month's annual expenditure to allow for fluctuations throughout the year, meaning reserves should be in the range of 6-10% of annual expenditure.
-Financial plans have been reviewed and the Trustees have introduced robust measures to support all Schools to achieve these targets over the next three years.
+All schools, plus the central trust function, now hold adequate reserves.
+Financial plans have been reviewed and the Trustees have introduced robust measures to support all schools to maintain these targets over the next three years.

-The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2022 was £456,388.
+The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2023 was £844,359.

-The cash balance of the Trust has been very healthy all year, ending the year with a balance of £758,603.
+The cash balance of the Trust has been very healthy all year, ending the year with a balance of £1,258,832.
 A significant proportion of this cash is held against specific projects and is not available to meet normal recurring expenditure.
-The Audit and Finance Committee monitor cash flow regularly and attempt to hold a minimum of £150,000 in each School to cover short-term cash flow variances.
+The Audit and Finance Committee monitor cash flow regularly and attempt to hold a minimum of £150,000 in each school to cover short-term cash flow variances.